Kinross High School

 Kinross High School is a state school in Kinross, Scotland.

 The school is located adjacent to the leisure centre, and is part of Loch Leven Community Campus, named after the nearby Loch Leven.
 In 2007, it was announced that the school would be moving to a new campus, as part of a scheme of school building in the Perth & Kinross area.
 The move was completed in 2010.
 The school has about 1012 pupils enrolled and about 100 members of staff.
 It is now a Community Campus with public facilities including a climbing wall, a gym, a library and several meeting rooms.
+Since 2015, Sarah Brown has been the headteacher of Kinross High School, However on 18 March 2025, it was announced that she would take an 18-month secondment to become the senior advisor to the Scottish Qualifications Authority, with her replacement announced on 19 May 2025 as Jillian Shaw, who will enter the role on 16 June 2025.